Healdsburg Transit

 Healdsburg Transit (or HT) is a bus agency providing local service to Healdsburg, California.

 HT provides fixed-route and dial-a-ride service.
 Transfers are possible to Sonoma County Transit.
 HT participates in the free rides spare-the-air program from the MTC.

-Healdsburg offers free transportation via Route 67, nicknamed the Healdsburg Shuttle. can.
+Healdsburg offers free transportation via Route 67, nicknamed the Healdsburg Shuttle.
 Free transportation to places out of town via Route 60 is also offered via a transfer ticket.